Change management communication: how to improve it, and what to keep in mind?

 When people watch a popular commercial for the hundredth time, they no longer want to hear the same tired slogans, but they are catchy and effective because they are repeated so often.

 The same is true of institutional communications about change.
-By repeating the purpose and advantages of the change, we make sure this message reaches everyone, and we increase the chances of the transformation succeeding.
+By repeating the purpose and advantages of the change, we make sure this message reaches everyone, and reinforces those core messages that drive successful change management strategy.

 Repeating messages is key.
 However, it is also worth making sure everyone has heard them and understood them well.